jpower432/trestle-demo-fork/markdown/system-security-plans/acme_fedramp_demo_ssp/sa/sa-4.2.md

 ## Control Statement

-The organization requires the developer of the information system, system component, or information system service to provide design and implementation information for the security controls to be employed that includes: [security-relevant external system interfaces; high-level design; low-level design; source code or hardware schematics;  [organization-defined design/implementation information] ] at [organization-defined level of detail].
+The organization requires the developer of the information system, system component, or information system service to provide design and implementation information for the security controls to be employed that includes: [Selection (one or more): security-relevant external system interfaces; high-level design; low-level design; source code or hardware schematics;  [organization-defined design/implementation information] ] at [organization-defined level of detail].

 ## Control Objective